ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 we'll only use in one place in the program.)

 We can apply a function by providing only some of its arguments.
-This is called *partial application* and the value we get back from such a partial application is a new function.
+This is called *partial application*: the value we get back from such a partial application is a new function that takes all the remaining arguments.
 For example:

 ```ocaml
 # let add a b = a + b;;